GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Karamaroan.md

 ### Special Features

 **Karamaroan Proficiency**: You gain proficiency in wrestling and any skill of your choice.
-ALternatively, you may instead gain competency in a language of your choice and training in unarmed attacks.
+Alternatively, you may instead gain competency in a language of your choice and training in unarmed attacks.

 **Sea Drinker**: You require twice as much fluid as a normal adventurer.
 You may drink seawater without ill effect.